colddsam/Pokemon-Card/README.md

 # Pokemon-Card
-creating a basic page using HTML
+Creating a basic page of pokemon cards using HTML/CSS